awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 oracle_user_password,asm_user_password
 ```

 Where the Oracle source uses ASM, you can work with high\-performance options in Binary Reader for transaction processing at scale\.
 These options include extra connection attributes to specify the number of parallel threads \(`parallelASMReadThreads`\) and the number of read\-ahead buffers \(`readAheadBlocks`\)\.
 Setting these attributes together can significantly improve the performance of the CDC task\.
-The settings shown following provide good results for most ASM configurations\.
+The following settings provide good results for most ASM configurations\.

 ```
 useLogMinerReader=N;useBfile=Y;asm_user=asm_username;asm_server=RAC_server_ip_address:port_number/+ASM;